20 Creative Photography Hacks for Every Photographer

 12. Attach a macro lens to your smartphone

 Disassemble an old laser pointer or DVD player and remove the tiny macro lens from inside of it.
 Rig it to your smartphone by super-gluing it to your phone case, or attach it with a rubber band and popsicle stick.
+Check out this guide for more fun ways to play with texture in your photography.

 13. Use reading glasses

 If you have some old reading glasses lying around, you can tape them in front of your smartphone’s camera to achieve a magnifying effect.
+It can produce a similar effect to lensball photography, minus the monetary investment.

 14. Create your own beauty dish

 A beauty dish is used in studio photography to cast soft, diffused light on a subject.
 Rig your own using a plastic soup dish and aluminum foil.
+We have more ideas on creating the best beauty photography here.

 14. Make lens flares with a CD or DVD